MS Spirit of France: Construction and career

-28 November 2011: During a storm the vessel parted her moorings and ran aground within the shipyard.
+On 28 November 2011 the vessel parted her moorings during a storm and ran aground within the shipyard.
 The vessel was dry docked and damage was deemed to be negligible.

-20 December 2011: Further sea trials.

-3 January 2012: Final sea/yard acceptance trials completed.

-24 January 2012: Official handover to P&O Ferries and commencement of her 1,400 mile journey to Dover.

-P&O refused to accept delivery of the ship due to vibration problems during sea trials.
-Once all problems had been resolved, the ship arrived at Dover for the first time on Saturday 28 January 2012 at 11:08 (UTC), eight minutes after the scheduled arrival time.
-On 29 January 2012, Spirit of France started berthing trials in the Port of Dover and the following day arrived in Calais for berthing trials.
-It then departed for Dover and berthed at cruise terminal two for crew familiarisation.
-On Thursday 9 February 2012 Spirit of France departed Dover at 12:05 (UTC) carrying passengers for the first time, making its maiden voyage and beginning service for P&O Ferries.
+On 20 December the ship underwent further sea trials.
+On 3 January 2012 final sea/yard acceptance trials were completed and on 24 January the official handover to P&O Ferries took place and commencement of her journey to Dover began.
+The ship arrived at Dover for the first time on 28 January at 11:08 (UTC), eight minutes after the scheduled arrival time.
+On 29 January, Spirit of France started berthing trials in the Port of Dover and the following day arrived in Calais for berthing trials.
+The ship then departed for Dover and berthed at cruise terminal two for crew familiarisation.
+On 9 February Spirit of France departed Dover at 12:05 (UTC) carrying passengers for the first time, making its maiden voyage and beginning service for P&O Ferries.